tweenjs/es6-tween/README.md

 ## Thanks to:
 * [es6-tween contributors](https://github.com/tweenjs/es6-tween/graphs/contributors)
-* Rollup, Buble, Travis CI, BrowserStack and others (make issue, if i'm missed you) with their teams, devs and supporters
+* Rollup, Buble, Travis CI, BrowserStack, jsDoc, docdash theme, TypeScript and others (make issue, if i'm missed you) with their teams, devs and supporters

 ## Projects using es6-tween